TrellixVulnTeam/swahilipython_SCMU/Doc/library/xdrlib.rst

 supports most of the data types described in the RFC.

-The :mod:`xdrlib` module defines two classes, one for packing variables into XDR representation, and another for unpacking from XDR representation.
+The :mod:`xdrlib` module defines two classes, one for packing variables into XDR representation, and another for unpacking kutoka XDR representation.
 There are also two exception classes.

 .. class:: Packer()

-   :class:`Packer` is the class for packing data into XDR representation.
-The :class:`Packer` class is instantiated with no arguments.
+   :class:`Packer` is the kundi for packing data into XDR representation.
+The :class:`Packer` kundi is instantiated with no arguments.

 .. class:: Unpacker(data)

-   ``Unpacker`` is the complementary class which unpacks XDR data values from a string buffer.
+   ``Unpacker`` is the complementary kundi which unpacks XDR data values kutoka a string buffer.
 The input buffer is given as *data*.